 is the effective hydraulic permeability of the interstitial fluid solution (solvent and solutes) through the porous solid matrix; is the hydraulic permeability of the solvent through the porous solid matrix; is the diffusivity of solute through the mixture (frictional interactions with solvent and solid); and is its free diffusivity (frictional interactions with solvent only). is the solid matrix porosity in the current configuration.
 The above expressions for the solvent and solute flux do not account for external body forces.

+Also see section 8.5 for additional guidelines for running multiphasic materials.

 General Specification of Multiphasic Materials

 The material type for a multiphasic material is “multiphasic”.
 Constitutive relations must be provided for the solid matrix, the mixture fixed charge density, the hydraulic permeability , the osmotic coefficient , and the properties of each solute: the solute diffusivity in the mixture , the solute free diffusivity , and the solute effective solubility .
 Therefore, the following parameters must be defined: